-• If children assume an improper sitting position when the car is moving, they expose themselves to greater risk of injury during a sudden braking manoeuvre or in an accident.
-This is particularly the case if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; this could have consequences including serious injury or death.

-- A suitable child seat can protect your child! - Never leave a child unsupervised in a child seat or alone in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
-This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child restraint system, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the belt webbing to become twisted or jammed, or to rub on any sharp edges. - Incorrectly worn seat belts can cause injuries even in a minor collision or sudden braking manoeuvres. - The seat belt provides maximum protection only when the belt web is properly positioned \Rightarrow page 21, "Seat belts". - Only one child may occupy a child seat.
+- If children assume an improper sitting position when the car is moving, they expose themselves to greater risk of injury during a sudden braking manoeuvre or in an accident.
+This is particularly the case if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; this could have consequences including serious injury or death. - A suitable child seat can protect your child! - Never leave a child unsupervised in a child seat or alone in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
+This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child restraint system, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the belt webbing to become twisted or jammed, or to rub on any sharp edges.

+• Incorrectly worn seat belts can cause injuries even in a minor collision or sudden braking manoeuvres.

+• The seat belt provides maximum protection only when the belt web is properly positioned $\Rightarrow$ page 20, "Seat belts".